Huda Changes The Game

 Think about it, once you discover a DIY way to solve a problem you are only steps away from creating an actual product that can be purchased to solve the problem.
 Huda proved this to be true with her Tweezerman collab.

 She was able to help girls with awkwardly shaped eyebrows tools to help shape their unique arches.

 In the future, Huda knows that she will need to distinguish herself from influencer based brands like ColourPOP and Kylie Cosmetics.

-She already has plans to innovate her palettes and focus on the product story to grab her customers similar to how she has attracted her Instagram followers.
+She already has plans to innovate her palettes and focus on the product story.

 Step #6 Stay True to Your Core

-Huda has been able to stay true to her brand by limiting the number of product reviews, sponsored posts, and advertising on her IG and social media channels.
+Huda stays true to her brand by limiting the number of sponsored posts, and advertising on her IG and social media channels.
 She continues to give her audience the beauty hacks and tutorials that they originally came to her blog to get.

 That type of authenticity ties into her dedication to the Huda Beauty brand.
 Huda did not build her company to sell out or fold.
-Companies have approached her in hopes of purchasing her Huda Beauty brand and taking advantage of her 20 million dollar fan base.
+Companies have approached her in hopes of purchasing her Huda Beauty brand.
+They want to take advantage of her 20 million dollar fan base.

 However, Huda did not bring her family into this to quit now.
 She is big on ownership and giving back.
-In fact, Huda still refers to herself as a beauty blogger.
-She does this because she considers herself a blogger who cover products and showcases beauty hacks.
+Huda still refers to herself as a beauty blogger.
+She does this because she considers herself a blogger who covers products and showcases beauty hacks.

 Huda feels like keeping a simple title will show other people that they can accomplish what she has.